What is Doujin?

 What can I expect?

-This year, Doujin Market takes place at Suntec Singapore Convention and Exhibition Centre on 6 – 7 May 2017, and will feature more than 100 doujin circles and independent youth artists from Singapore and around the region.
+This year, Doujin Market takes place at Suntec Singapore Convention and Exhibition Centre Hall 401/402 and Level 3 Concourse on 9 – 10 May 2020, and will feature more than 350 doujin circles and independent creators from Singapore and around the region.

 To foster a culture of self-publishing and to spur entrepreneurship in the arts, Doujin Market will also feature a section for companies in arts education, animation, gaming, production and publishing to share their expertise, their products, and opportunities for collaboration with participating artists at the event.

 In 2019, RPG Day Singapore was merged with Doujin Market to create additional opportunities for analog game designers, hobbyists groups and enthusiasts who love tabletop RPG games to exhibit and showcase their work to an audience of thousands, and 2020 will continue to see this being a major component of the show.